ihfandicahyo/proton-aosp-stuff/README.md

 ## Compatibility

-To maximize compatibility, all font names have been patched to match the original fonts.
-This fixes some issues in third-party apps, such Firefox falling back to Fira Sans instead of using the new fonts.
+To maximise compatibility, font file names have been changed to match the default fonts.
+This fixes problems in some third-party applications.

 Additionally, Roboto will be used as a fallback for characters not supported by Inter.
 This way, unsupported characters are still displayed with the correct metrics and hints.
 ____